wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 }
 ```

-16. Run the service and Try it with the try it lens as the earlier
+16. Run the service and Try it with the try it lens as the earlier.

 ### Integrating a MySQL database